gwillem/urlfilecache/README.md

 # Simple URL file cache

 Simple URL fetcher & cache.
-Will only fetch updated resource when actually newer (using `If-Modified-Since` HTTP header), so suitable for large data files.
+Will only fetch updated resource when actually newer (using `If-Modified-Since` and `ETag` HTTP headers), so suitable for large data files.
+Caching is based on best-effort and could not happen if server doesn't send appropriate headers or local files couldn't be written.

 ## Basic Usage